Loan Repayment Frequently Asked Questions

 To cancel all or part of a Perkins loan, a borrower must be employed full-time for twelve consecutive months in a qualifying position with a qualifying agency.
 Specific criteria for each type of cancellation must be met, in addition to providing required documentation requested by the University (copy of license, certification, or registration).
 The borrower's account must be paid current to the date of eligible employment for cancellation.

 - A borrower must file a request for deferment for the expected year of employment.
-While on deferment, no interest will accrue on the loan and no payments will be required.
+While on deferment, no interest will accrue on the loan, and no payments will be required.

 - Upon the completion of twelve consecutive months of full-time qualifying service, the borrower will file a request for cancellation for the previous year and a request for deferment for the following year.
-A Cancellation form must be submitted for each year of eligible employment until the loan is either fully cancelled or eligibility requirements are no longer being met.
+A cancellation form must be submitted for each year of eligible employment until the loan is either fully canceled or eligibility requirements are no longer being met.
 If the borrower changes jobs during the deferment period and is sure that the new position is eligible for loan cancellation, he or she must submit a cancellation form from both the previous and current employers at the end of the deferment.

 Types of Loan Cancellation

 Loan Deferment Charts